How To Clean Oil Paint Brushes

 - Dry the brushes: Shake off excess water and gently squeeze the bristles with a clean cloth or paper towel to remove as much moisture as possible.
 Lay the brushes flat or hang them upside down with the bristles facing down to air dry.

-- Avoid storing them upright as it can cause water to seep into the ferrule and damage the brush.
+- Store brush hair down: Avoid storing them upright as it can cause water to seep into the ferrule and damage the brush.
+Sue a spiral or holder that suspends brushes tightly upside down holding them by the handle allowing excess water to drain down to NOT ruin the ferrule

 MORE RESOURCES